 Pro Tip:

 Try not to ever let your compost dry out completely, as microbial activity will slow to a crawl.
 If the microbes and macroorganisms in your compost die back significantly from lack of water, it will take time for them to bounce back.
 Stay ahead of it by always keeping compost moist.
+I like irrigating my compost so this happens on autopilot.

 To learn more, check out this Composting guide.